'We're both assets to party': Gehlot after Rahul Gandhi's remarks on Rajasthan power tussle | Politics

 Asked to comment, Gandhi had told reporters in Indore on Monday that both leaders were assets to the party.

-"This is the beauty of our party that after our top leader says anything, there is no scope (for further argument)," Gehlot told reporters here.

-Last week's jibe by Gehlot – and a sharp response from Pilot – came just days before Gandhi's Bharat Judo Yatra is scheduled to enter Rajasthan.
+Last week's jibe by Gehlot – and a sharp response from Pilot – came just days before Gandhi’s Bharat Jodo Yatra is scheduled to enter Rajasthan.

+“This is the beauty of our party that after our top leader says anything, there is no scope (for further argument),” Gehlot told reporters here before attending a party meeting to review preparations for the yatra.

+Gehlot and Pilot greeted each other in the “war room” set up for the yatra.
+All India Congress Committee general secretary K C Venugopal and state Congress chief Govind Singh Dotasra were among the leaders who attended the meeting.

-The CM said all leaders together will make the yatra a success in the state.
+The CM said all together will together make the yatra a success in the state.

-"Rahul Gandhi also meant that every party worker is an asset," he added.
+“Rahul Gandhi also meant that every party worker is an asset,” he said.

 The CM told reporters here that the main issue before the party is the 2023 assembly election, and claimed that the mood is in the favour of the Congress.